westlicht/midibox-seq-v4/README.md

 ![Rendering](images/render1.png)

-This repository contains some documentation and data created during my MIDIBox SEQ V4 build process.
-Please note that I'm not the original author of the project!
+This repository contains some documentation and data created during the build process of a MIDIBox SEQ V4.
+Please note that I'm **not** the original author of the project.
 The original project is hosted at http://ucapps.de

 ## MIDIbox PCBs

-I ordered my PCBs from http://midiboxshop.bigcartel.com
+I ordered the PCBs from http://midiboxshop.bigcartel.com

 Here is the list: